DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Background

 \paragraph{Local and global solvers in PD} The key assumptions in PD is that the internal energy $W$ can be written as a sum of quadratic forms~\cite{Bouaziz14_PD,Liu17_Quasi}:

 Here, each energy $W_i$ projects $\A_i\x$, a linear transformation of $\x$, to its closest point in the set $\mathcal{M}_i$ and scales its squared distance by a prespecified stiffness $w_i$.
 Both $\A_i$ and $\mathcal{M}_i$ are predefined and independent of $\x$.
+Here, $\mathcal{M}_i$ is the constraint manifold, and $\p_i$ is the auxiliary projection variable as defined in~\citet{Bouaziz14_PD}.

 With such an assumption on $W$, PD proposes a local-global solver to minimize a surrogate objective function: